hallr/DAT_SF_19/README.md

 * Browsing or searching the Pandas [API Reference](http://pandas.pydata.org/pandas-docs/stable/api.html) is an excellent way to locate a function even if you don't know its exact name.
 * If you want to go really deep into Pandas (and NumPy), read the book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) by Wes McKinney, the creator of Pandas.
 Ping me on Slack for a discount code.
 * Here are examples of different types of [joins in Pandas](http://www.gregreda.com/2013/10/26/working-with-pandas-dataframes/#joining), for when you need to figure out how to merge two DataFrames.
+* **Optional:** Read the [Teaching Assistant Evaluation dataset](https://archive.ics.uci.edu/ml/datasets/Teaching+Assistant+Evaluation) into Pandas, create the X and y objects (the response variable is "class attribute"), and go through scikit-learn's 4-step modeling process.
+(There's no need to submit your code unless you have a question or would like feedback!)

 **Model Evaluation Resources**
 * For another explanation of training error versus testing error, the bias-variance tradeoff, and train/test split (also known as the "validation set approach"), watch Hastie and Tibshirani's video on [estimating prediction error](https://www.youtube.com/watch?v=_2ij6eaaSl0&t=2m34s) (12 minutes, starting at 2:34).